Germany warns third coronavirus wave could be the worst so far | Health

 Germany warns third coronavirus wave could be the worst so far

-The number of new confirmed coronavirus infections in Germany has jumped in recent weeks, driven by a more transmissible variant of the virus known as B117 and first steps to ease some lockdown restrictions.
-"There are clear signals that this wave will be worse than the first two waves," Lothar Wieler said, as he urged people to stay at home over Easter.
+The number of new confirmed infections in Germany has jumped in recent weeks, driven by a more transmissible variant known as B117 and moves to ease some lockdown measures.
+"There are clear signals that this wave will be worse than the first two waves," RKI's Lothar Wieler said, as he urged people to stay at home over Easter.
 "We have some very difficult weeks ahead of us."

+The RKI later issued COVID-19 travel warnings for various neighbouring countries including France, Austria, Denmark and the Czech Republic.
+People arriving from those countries must now provide a negative test less than 48 hours old at the German border.
+They must then go into a 10-day quarantine, which can be shortened by a second negative test after 5 days.

-Health Minister Jens Spahn told the same news conference that Germany was in the final stages of the "pandemic marathon", but warned the country's health system could reach its limit in April.
-The number of new confirmed coronavirus cases in Germany rose by 21,573 on Friday, while the death toll increased by 183.
+Health Minister Jens Spahn said Germany was in the final stages of the "pandemic marathon", but the country's health system could reach its limit in April.
+The number of new confirmed cases in Germany rose by 21,573 on Friday, while the death toll increased by 183.

-Frustration has grown over the sluggish rollout.
-Around 10% of Germans have now received at least a first dose, but this figure remains far lower than in countries like the United States, Britain or Israel.
+Frustration has grown over the sluggish vaccine roll-out.
+Around 10% of Germans have received at least a first dose, but this is far lower than the United States, Britain or Israel.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)